MILDY1234/100-days-of-ML-Challenge/README.md

 Euclidean distance is specified by the following formula, where p and q are the examples to be compared, each having n features.
 The term p1 refers to the value of the first feature of example p, while q1 refers to the value of the first feature of example q:

 dist(p,q)=sqrt[(p1-q1)^2+(p2-q1)^2+....+(pn-qn)^2]

+### Choosing an appropriate k

+The decision of how many neighbors to use for k-NN determines how well the model will generalize to future data.
+The balance between overfitting and underfitting the training data is a problem known as bias-variance tradeoff.